Teymarr/TeymarrP/index.md

 Home

 ## **Hey!
 I'm Teymarr** 👋
-As a first-generation undergraduate cybersecurity professional specializing in threat and incident response, my skill set encompasses ethical hacking, hashing, and encoding techniques such as Base64.
-Additionally, I possess expertise in utilizing terminal commands to address intricate cybersecurity challenges.
-I am well-versed in dark web intelligence, including the utilization of tools like the Tor browser.
-Furthermore, I have gained practical experience in OSINT threat intelligence analysis, threat hunting, and ethical hacking methodologies.
+As a first-generation undergraduate cybersecurity professional specializing in Blue Team operations, I focus on threat detection, incident response, and securing digital environments.
+My expertise includes ethical hacking, hashing, and encoding techniques such as Base64, as well as leveraging terminal commands to solve complex cybersecurity challenges.
+I am also well-versed in dark web intelligence, utilizing tools like the Tor browser for research and threat analysis.
+In addition, I bring hands-on experience in OSINT threat intelligence, threat hunting, and employing ethical hacking methodologies to identify and mitigate potential risks.

 **If you are interested, you can explore some of my favorite projects I have worked on in my free time at the bottom of the page.**